dena-a/xss-transformer/README.md

    }
    ```

+### Laravel\Lumen

-2. XssTransformer's service providers will be automatically registered using Laravel's auto-discovery feature.
+1. XssTransformer's service providers will be automatically registered using Laravel's auto-discovery feature.

     > Note: For Lumen you have to add the XssTransformer service provider manually to: `bootstrap/app.php` :